 Questions or comments should be directed to Maria Ilundain.

-This is applicable to all suppliers with contingent workers who perform potentially hazardous work on Intel campuses.
+Highwire’s prequalification safety assessment solution provides a comprehensive safety analysis for Intel suppliers.
+It is applicable to all suppliers with contingent workers who will perform potentially hazardous work on Intel campuses.

 The purpose of pre-task planning is to aid in job planning by documenting hazards and associated controls.